kammathavaran/fmgenai_minor/LLM_Usage.md

 # Tasks performed (not exhaustive)

+- Section A
     - summarise core idea of https://arxiv.org/pdf/2309.12307
     - compare againt using LoRA against RAG for very long content (context)
     - what is position interpolation when scaling context
     - what are other efficient attention training mechanisms
     - what are Key Limitations of the approach ?
     - softmax formula for attention
     - Which techniques alter the architecture of attention layer during inference as a part of the adaption
+- Section B
     -